 For your marketing needs, you will likely need to use a third-party web host as well to install wordpress themes.

 For planning purposes, good Wordpress hosting is $30/mo on average (including SSL Certificate).

-On the other hand, HubSpot provides the complete package.
+On the other hand, HubSpot CMS provides the complete package.
 The tool comes with its own premium hosting features, enabling marketers to host, build, and manage their websites from one single platform.
 It is a Software-as-a-Service (SaaS) package including enhanced security functionality such as SSL certificates, firewalls, and threat detection.
 Many of these premium features are not included in the WordPress package, and the convenience of the single platform makes HubSpot the more desirable option.

 2. Search Engine Optimization